ugurtimurcin/rent-a-car/README.md

 [![Rent A Car][product-screenshot]](https://example.com)

 The course was started on January 9 by Engin Demiroğ.
-From beginning until now he teached a lot of things about software developing and still he is teaching.
-I've started to built this project with him, too.
-I think this project will be better after successfully finishing the course.
+From beginning until now he's teached a lot of things about software developing and still he is teaching.
+I've started to build this project with him.
+I think it will be better after successfully finishing the course.

-* The project is developed in accordance with N-layered architecture.
+* The project is developed in accordance with N-tier architecture.
 ### Entities Layer
 - Created for database objects, inherited from IEntity.
 -It also contains dtos.
 Data is transferred to the API with these classes.